2024-CMPU9010-GROUP-3/PROJECT/readme.md

 </div>

-# What is this repository for?
+# ❓ What is this repository for?

 This repository is for the Group 3 project for the TU Dublin ASD/DS masters course. (stub)

-# What is the file structure?
+# 📂 Repository Structure

 The project is divided into several parts: